Business Analytics & Insights

 - COE involvement (in an advisory role) when business teams engage third parties

-- Most importantly, trust between business teams and COE team members
+- Most importantly, trust among business and COE teams

 Analytics COE responsibilities:

 - Manage intake process and prioritize business requests

 - Create a balanced team with the right skill sets to drive efficiencies and capabilities

 - Develop a strategic vision for the analytics COE’s role within the organization

 - Create a steering committee for the COE, with seats allocated for members of the business